Information Theory for Complex Systems Scientists: Information Dynamics

 The active information storage and entropy rate are complementary: the uncertainty about the next state of $X$ ($H(X)$) can be decomposed into $A(X)$ and $H_{\mu}(X)$ \cite{lizier_local_2012}:

 Intuitively, this shows us that some of our uncertainty about the next state of $X$ could be resolved by looking at $X$'s past, and a residual part that cannot be resolved.
 This is a key insight when attempting to model complex systems.
-For processes with a naturally high entropy rate, simply observing the past behaviour will not help predict the future (and consequently, modelling is hard).
-Active information storage has been applied in a wide range of contexts, from understanding distributed processing in neural networks \cite{wibral_local_2014}, predictive coding models \cite{brodski-guerniero_information-theoretic_2017}, eye and gaze tracking \cite{wollstadt_quantifying_2021}, to understanding the dynamics of football matches \cite{hutchison_towards_2014}.
+For processes with a naturally high entropy rate, simply observing the past behavior will not help predict the future (and consequently, modeling is hard).
+Conversely, a highly predictable periodic process will have high active information storage and the future can be easily predicted from the past.
+Importantly, both of these measures (and indeed, all of the basic information dynamics) are purely observational; they do not provide any insight into the ``causal" structure of th system, and as such cannot be used to predict the effects of interventions or perturbations.